Search

 Project Manager

-Shannon is a ritualist, dancer, writer, facilitator, traveler, administrator and life long student.
-Former posts have included serving as the administrative coordinator for the Dairy Center for the Arts in Boulder, Colorado, and as registrar, program coordinator and senior manager at Pacific College of Oriental Medicine (PCOM) in New York for five years.
-At PCOM, she served on the Student Advisement Committee (SAC), Curriculum Advisement Committee (CAC), as an administrative liaison with the Student Council for community initiatives, as well as, an advisor to AOS, MSAc and MSTOM program students.
+Former posts have included the administrative coordinator for the Dairy Center for the Arts in Boulder, Colorado and the registrar, program coordinator and senior manager at Pacific College of Oriental Medicine (PCOM) in New York for five years.
+At PCOM, she served on the Student Advisement Committee (SAC), Curriculum Advisement Committee (CAC), as an administrative liaison with the Student Council for community initiatives and as an advisor to AOS, MSAc and MSTOM program students.

-In 2021, Shannon completed a two year women’s ministerial program dedicated to developing our relationship with land and sacred sites under Trish Cameron, is a registered celebrant of the Temple of Éiriú – Celtic Tradition and is presently a candidate for solemniser.
-She also completed the inaugural Embodied Social Justice program – weaving mindfulness, embodiment and social justice — under the direction of Rev. angel Kyodo williams, Dr. Sará King and Dr. Rae Johnson.
-These concurrent tracks of study contribute to the “both / and” work of embodied decolonization, re-rooting in authentic ancestral wisdom and “recentering” — the process by which we decentralize the culture of domination and build a new culture of relationships and reciprocity for generations to come.
+In 2021, Shannon completed a two year women’s ministerial program dedicated to developing our relationship with land and sacred sites under Trish Cameron.
+She is a recognized celebrant of the Temple of Éiriú, of the Celtic tradition.
+She completed the inaugural Embodied Social Justice program under the direction of Rev. angel Kyodo williams, Dr. Sará King and Dr. Rae Johnson, weaving together mindfulness, embodiment and social justice.
+These concurrent tracks of study contribute to the “both/and” work of embodied decolonization and re-rooting in authentic ancestral wisdom—the process by which we decentralize the culture of domination and build a new culture of relationships and reciprocity for generations to come.

-Shannon has been a registered celebrant with the City of New York since 2008 and has been on the team of the Center for Earth Ethics at Union Theological Seminary since September 2016.
+Shannon has been a registered celebrant with the City of New York since 2008 and has been on the Center for Earth Ethics team since September 2016

 Q&A with Shannon